noahehall/theBookOfNoah/0current/aws/exams/goodstuff.md

 # good stuff

-- nomenclature and terminology to reuse in book of noah
+- nomenclature and terminology to reuse elseware

 ## links